optofab/optofab.github.io/_retrospectives/2021-09-20-Retrospective-Audit-2-Semester2.md

 **How to improve**

-1. [I8]: [:question:]: [Our team uses WeChat for the maximum workflow efficiency, as it really serves well as an instant messaging tool.
-We really love to hear the way to measure how well a team's communicating.]
+1. [I8]: [Our team uses WeChat for the maximum workflow efficiency, as it really serves well as an instant messaging tool.
+We really love to hear the way to measure how well a team's communicating.] :question:
-2. [I9]: [:question:]: [Maybe later on, we can elaborate more on the actions and rationales in the discussions, besides providing external links...]
+2. [I9]: [Maybe later on, we can elaborate more on the actions and rationales in the discussions, besides providing external links...] :question

 ### Reflection